 Personally, I have two decades of personal healing and training in somatic and psychodynamic therapy as well as a life-long engagement with social justice work, art making, travel, and cultural studies.
 Outside of my practice, I also write, teach, and volunteer and have been an artist and creator as long as I can remember.

-Acknowledging my lineage
+Acknowledging my lineage and positionality

-As a white person of Irish, British, Greek, and matrilineal Ashkenazi Jewish heritage, I root in my ancestry and engage in ongoing work to dismantle internal and external forms of white fragility, colonizing systems, patriarchy, and racism.
+As a white person of Irish, British, Greek, and matrilineal Ashkenazi Jewish heritage, I root in my ancestry and engage in ongoing work to dismantle internal and external forms of white fragility, colonizing systems, patriarchy, capitalism, and racism.
 I endeavor to integrate decolonial, anti-oppressive, and liberatory praxis into my daily work.

 Sitting on Dakota land, I hold deep reverence for the healing and living space I occupy and endeavor to bring honor in my service to community.